ESMValGroup/ESMValTool/doc/sphinx/source/community/backward_compatibility.rst

 -  y indicates a minor release
 -  z indicates a patch release

-**Backward-incompatible change:** An ESMValTool change that causes a recipe to no longer run successfully (a *breaking change*), or which results in scientifically significant changes in results (a *science change*).
+**Backward-incompatible change:** A change in ESMValCore or ESMValTool that causes a recipe to no longer run successfully (a *breaking change*), or which results in scientifically significant changes in results (a *science change*).